Best Apple Watch Strength Training App: Accurate Reps, Rest, Sync

-Quick answer: the best Apple Watch strength training app lets you log sets, reps, and weight from your wrist fast enough that you stop reaching for your phone between work sets.
+Quick answer: the best Apple Watch strength training app lets you log accurate sets, reps, and weight from your wrist fast enough that you stop reaching for your phone between work sets.

 For most lifters, the winning setup is simple: use the watch for set logging and rest timer cues, then use the iPhone for templates, Apple Health checks, and weekly progression review.
+The Apple Watch strength training features that matter most are accurate reps and sets, obvious rest timing, reliable sync, and a clean phone handoff after the workout.

 If you want broader app comparisons first, start with Best Gym Tracker App for Strength Training, the Apple Watch feature overview, and Best Progressive Overload Apps for Strength Training.

-The best Apple Watch strength training app keeps set entry, rest timer cues, and sync simple enough that the watch helps the workout instead of slowing it down.
+The best Apple Watch strength training app keeps accurate set entry, rest timer cues, and sync simple enough that the watch helps the workout instead of slowing it down.

 - One-glance set context: you should see exercise, set number, and target quickly.